-I absolutely LOVE London and truly find it to be one of the most exciting cities in the world.
+I absolutely LOVE London and think it to be one of the most exciting cities in the world.
 Not long before I moved to the UK in 2014 I found my old travel journal from when I backpacked around Europe when I was 19 and the first line of it said something along the lines of “Oh my gosh I love London.
 I am definitely moving here one day!”
 My two years in the UK is very quickly coming to an end and so when Travelex recently set us a challenge to plan the best day possible in London with $150 AUD and I knew I was up for it!
 The worst part of moving to the UK (in addition to the rain) was seeing my poor Aussie dollars whittle down ridiculously fast with the value of the Australian Dollar and so I knew that I’d learnt a few things along the way that would help to make this day in London amazing!

 We headed straight to the Travelex counter located on Oxford Street in BHS where we picked up our Travelex Cash Passport.
 With today’s exchange rate our $150 Australian dollars turned into £76.08 and off so off we went cash passport in hand!
 Our first stop was to top up our Oyster Cards (the daily cap if you are going between zones 1-6 is £11.80).
 For those of you new to London Oyster Cards are free (you pay a £5 deposit when you get your card but if you return if when you leave London you get the £5 back) and they are certainly the best way to get around London.